RedBaron80/devops-assesment/README.md

 # Álvaro's DevOps Assessment Homework
-This is the Travelperk's home assignment, consisting in three mayor blocks
+This home assignment consists in three mayor blocks
 1. Dockerize the application
 2. Terraforming the infrastructure needed to run the application
 3. CI/CD workflow